Metabolic Disorders Awareness Week 2021:

-Please spread awareness of metabolic disorders and Climb, who do such a fantastic job!
-Ava has MCADD and I was grateful for the information Climb provided when we were first learning about being ‘experts’.
-MCADD is something we’ve had to adapt with but on the whole it doesn’t stop Ava from her crazy ways.
+Please spread awareness of metabolic disorders and Metabolic Support UK, who do such a fantastic job!
+Ava has MCADD and I was grateful for the information that Metabolic Support UK provided when we were first learning about being “experts”.
+MCADD is something that we’ve had to adapt with but, on the whole, it doesn’t stop Ava from her crazy ways.
 There are many disorders that have more complications and it’s heartbreaking and inspiring hearing about the children and families affected

 Tereza: Chanel and Matt’s Story

 Two of my children have a metabolic disorder called Homocystinuria (HCU).
 It is a potentially serious inherited condition.
 They are unable to break down the amino acid methionine.
 This causes a build up of methionine and a chemical is then produced called homocystiene.
 Hence Chanel having a Venus sinus thrombosis and bleed to the brain, and her lenses detached.
 Matt has physical problems and is unable to eat sometimes due to taking 36 tablets a day.